Choose the Right Profile... Nowadays that’s settings on smart phones, mobiles, pcs and macs; but it’s still about real life too.

 If you are travelling with a child and people around you are getting a tad edgy because your child is not keen on their popping ears or wildly disrupted sleep patterns, then perhaps its worth trying to be the bigger person, smile and apologise – it truly will go a long way to disarming a nasty situation.

 The Air Hostesses live a fast and glamorous life dedicated to customer service, being 5 star waiters, confidants, diplomats, air safety, security and crowd control experts, not to mention having to be accomplished nannies, medics and even cleaners.
 All these hats they have to juggle and successfully perform, sometimes simultaneously in challenging, cramped and extra-ordinarily difficult conditions with challenging, cramped and extra-ordinarily difficult customers, all the while keeping the plane operating smoothly while in the air.

 The captain takes the credit for turning on the computer, explaining that despite the usual delays from Air Traffic Control and other entities with their own agendas, that somehow we will miraculously arrive at our destination if not ahead of schedule, almost certainly on time, and all the while keeping the aircraft safely in the sky through 5 time zones and over as many areas of civil unrest, but the real heroes are these tireless air hostesses who bring my refreshments at the touch of button whatever the phase of the journey or time of the day or night.

 Don't get me wrong the pilot has his moments too I am sure, but at least from where I am sitting, he didn’t draw the short straw!
 So be sure to smile and make the flight attendants day a pleasure....
 I guarantee (limited guarantee as they are human too and have tough days like us all) but they may well respond and make your journey one to remember.

-A smile goes a million miles in this speeding sardine can!
+A smile on the dial goes a million miles in this speeding sardine can!